sysgears/restapp/README.md

 without breaking the application.
 We recommend that you develop your custom modules with the same idea in mind when using our app.

-REST App comes with the following modules:

-* **Authentication**.
-Authentication via social networks (Facebook, GitHub, LinkedIn, and Google using OAuth) and password-based authentication; refreshing a forgotten password
-* **Authorization**.
-Permission-based authorization with various user roles
-* **Internationalization**.
-A complete internationalization solution for the client and server
-* **State Management**.
-The application state stored in the database and on the client using different approaches
-* **404 Not Found Page**.
-A minimalistic module for handling 404 requests

 To learn more about the features and modules available in REST App, follow to the dedicated section [Features and Modules].